 Should a parent wish to oppose an application for an Adoption Order, the Court’s permission is required before such an application to oppose can be made.
-A sufficient change of circumstances must be shown and the Court will, in exercising its discretion, consider the prospect of success in opposing the adoption and the potential impact of the child(ren) in question.
+A sufficient change of circumstances must be shown and the Court will, in exercising its discretion, consider the prospect of success in opposing the adoption and the potential impact of the child or children in question.

-Only a parent or guardian with Parental Responsibility for a child can oppose an application for an Adoption Order.
-Those without Parental Responsibility (for example, wider family members, friends, or unmarried fathers who have not obtained Parental Responsibility) would need to apply under the CA 1989 for permission to apply for a Child Arrangements Order in order to oppose the application.
+Only a parent or guardian with parental responsibility for a child can oppose an application for an Adoption Order.
+Those without parental responsibility (for example, wider family members, friends, or unmarried fathers who have not obtained parental responsibility) would need to apply under the CA 1989 for permission to apply for a Child Arrangements Order in order to oppose the application.

-Here at Roythornes, the members of our specialist Family Law team regularly deals with complex and contentious cases across Lincolnshire, Cambridgeshire, the East Midlands and beyond, and any member of the team would be happy to accommodate a meeting at any of Roythornes’ four offices in Spalding, Peterborough, Nottingham and Newmarket, by telephone or by Skype/video conferencing.
+Our Family Law team regularly deals with complex and contentious cases across Lincolnshire, Cambridgeshire, the East Midlands and beyond.
+Any member of the team would be happy to accommodate a meeting at any of Roythornes’ four offices in Spalding, Peterborough, Nottingham and Alconbury, by telephone or by Skype/video conferencing.

 We offer a sensitive, practical approach, designed to make it as easy as possible to navigate the often complex and emotive issues surrounding adoption.
 With our guidance, we can make the process of adopting children and dealing with any related legal matters as simple and stress-free as possible while protecting your family’s best interests at all times.